 I feel like they could put a pretty big dent in it.

-So as you know, the U.S. has hired its first chief design officer.
+So, as you know, the U.S. has hired its first chief design officer.

-It's one of the co-founders of Airbnb.
+And it's one of the co-founders of Airbnb.

-So I guess he worked on Doge, and so he's got a little history of trying to help the government.
+And so, he's got a little history of trying to help the government.

-And now he's going to try to make interacting with the government as, quote, satisfying to use as the Apple Store, beautifully designed, great user experience, and run on modern software.
+And now he's going to try to make interacting with the government as, quote, satisfying to use as the Apple store, beautifully designed, great user experience, and run on modern software.

 Wouldn't that be amazing?